PAT and onboarding wizard error codes

 Symptom

-During Step 2 of the onboarding wizard ("Connect Azure DevOps"), an error banner appears under the Personal access token field or the First pull request URL field.
+During Step 2 of the onboarding wizard ("Connect Azure DevOps"), an error banner appears near the Connect & Continue button after you submit your PAT and pull request URL.
 The banner shows a one-sentence human-readable message; the underlying machine-readable error code is one of the entries in the reference below.
-Each error pinpoints exactly which input failed validation, so use the code (not the prose) to find the matching fix.
+Match the message you see against each entry's What you see line to find the right fix.

 Error code reference